 - 4.6.1.
-To deliver the activity set out above, but in the context of a largely compliant market and the planned transfer of roles into Ofcom, we are budgeting for a headcount of 34.6 FTE in 2023/24, down from 36.4 in the previous year. - 4.6.2.
-We have already transferred in 2022/23 our office location into Ofcom premises at Riverside House, and we will continue to apply ways of working that are driven by business needs and the optimisation of staff engagement, productivity, and effectiveness. - 4.6.3.
+We will deliver the activity set out above through a headcount of 32.6 FTE in 2024/25, down from 34.6 in the previous year.
+Since 2020/21 we have reduced our FTE headcount by 27%. - 4.6.2.
+We will continue with our office location in Ofcom premises at Riverside House, and we will continue to apply ways of working that are driven by business needs and the optimisation of staff engagement, productivity, and effectiveness. - 4.6.3.
 During the period up until transfer we will continue to ensure our regulatory work is fully supported through high quality governance, legal, finance, business systems, human resource, communications and administrative functions.
-This will include: - prioritising and investing in cyber security, ensuring it best delivers against our ways of working - ensuring our decision-making processes are wholly implemented and are fully auditable - delivering robust data protection processes - continuing to embed our commitment to equality, diversity and inclusion. - 4.6.4.
-Preparation for, and implementation of, the transfer into Ofcom will focus on four main areas: - continuing to work with Ofcom and DCMS to ensure a smooth and orderly transition of regulatory responsibilities - providing detailed support and training to our staff as they move into a new organisation - ensuring that essential systems and data are successfully transferred over, so that seamless regulatory activity can be maintained - financial and administrative winding up of PSA Limited.
+This will include: - prioritising and investing in cyber security, ensuring it best delivers against our ways of working - ensuring our decision-making processes are wholly implemented and are fully auditable - delivering robust privacy and data protection processes - continuing to embed our commitment to equality, diversity and inclusion. - 4.6.4.
+Preparation for, and implementation of, the regulatory and staff transfer into Ofcom will focus on four main areas: - continuing to work with Ofcom and DSIT to ensure a smooth and orderly transition of regulatory responsibilities - providing detailed support and training to our staff as they move into a new organisation - ensuring that essential systems and data are successfully transferred over, so that seamless regulatory activity can be maintained - financial and administrative winding up of PSA Limited.

-5. 2023/24 Operating budget
+5. 2024/25 Operating budget